BitPaw/PXUltima/PXUltima/Source/Graphic/OpenGL/README.md

-# Open Graphics Library (OpenGL)
+# Open PXGraphics Library (OpenGL)

 ## Info
 Installed on most systems.
-Graphics cards support it for a long time.<br>
+PXGraphics cards support it for a long time.<br>
 Very old ones only support version 1.x, after Version 2.0 its downwards compartible, meaning Version 1.0 stays in the dust.

 ## Dependencies